 Governing Law:

-The educational program of the school, designed, among other things, to identify those whom the charter school is attempting to educate, what it means to be an “educated person” in the 21st century, and how learning best occurs.
+The educational program of the charter school, designed, among other things, to identify those whom the charter school is attempting to educate, what it means to be an “educated person” in the 21st century, and how learning best occurs.
 The goals identified in that program shall include the objective of enabling pupils to become self-motivated, competent, and lifelong learners.

-California Education Code Section 47605.6(b)(5)(A)(i)
+California Education Code Section 47605(c)(5)(A)(i)

-The annual goals for the charter school for all pupils and for each subgroup of pupils identified pursuant to Section 52052, to be achieved in the state priorities, as described in subdivision (d) of Section 52060, that apply for the grade levels served, or the nature of the program operated, by the charter school, and specific annual actions to achieve those goals.
+The annual goals for the charter school for all pupils and for each subgroup of pupils identified pursuant to Section 52052, to be achieved in the state priorities, as described in subdivision (d) of Section 52060, that apply for the grade levels served, and specific annual actions to achieve those goals.
 A charter petition may identify additional school priorities, the goals for the school priorities, and the specific annual actions to achieve those goals.

-California Education Code Section 47605.6(b)(5)(A)(ii)
+California Education Code Section 47605(c)(5)(A)(ii)

 MISSION OF URBAN MONTESSORI CHARTER SCHOOL